fubark/cyber/docs/hugo/content/_index.md

 Cyber is easy to learn.
 These docs provide a reference manual for the language.
 You can read it in order or jump around using the navigation.

+You may come across features that are marked `Incomplete` or `Planned`.
+This is because the docs are written as if all features have been completed already.

 ## Hello World.
 ```cy
 import m 'math'